MiOTA - MOTEC

 Charles Stewart Mott Community College - Fenton, MI

-- Promote quality fieldwork education for all levels of occupational therapy students.
+- Promote quality fieldwork and doctoral capstone education for all levels of occupational therapy students.

-- Maximize the number of qualified fieldwork sites to ensure that every occupational therapy student who wishes to complete fieldwork education within the state of Michigan has the opportunity to do so.
+- Maximize the number of qualified fieldwork and doctoral capstone sites to ensure that every occupational therapy student who wishes to complete fieldwork and capstone education within the state of Michigan has the opportunity to do so.

-- Encourage collaborative relationships among academic programs and fieldwork education sites.
+- Encourage collaborative relationships among academic programs and fieldwork/capstone sites.

-- Foster a spirit of support and collegiality among academic fieldwork coordinators and academic programs.
+- Foster a spirit of support and collegiality among academic fieldwork coordinators, capstone coordinators and academic programs.

-- Facilitate resources to increase quantity and consistent quality of fieldwork education sites.
+- Facilitate resources to increase quantity and consistent quality of fieldwork and capstone sites.

 - Provide a forum for collaborative problem solving of issues related to clinical education of occupational therapy students.